Marker Logo

 Erected 2013 by County of Bergen, New Jersey.

 Topics.
-This historical marker is listed in these topic lists: War, World II • Women.
+This historical marker is listed in these topic lists: War, World IIWomen.
 A significant historical date for this entry is March 8, 2013.

 Location.
 40° 52.729′ N, 74° 2.653′ W. Marker is in Hackensack, New Jersey, in Bergen County.
-Marker is at the intersection of Main Street and Court Street, on the right when traveling north on Main Street.
+It is at the intersection of Main Street and Court Street, on the right when traveling north on Main Street.
 Marker is located on the west side of the Bergen County Court House.
 Touch for map.
 Marker is in this post office area: Hackensack NJ 07601, United States of America.
 Touch for directions.

-Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Slavery (here, next to this marker); Armenian Genocide (here, next to this marker); The Great Hunger (here, next to this marker); Holocaust (here, next to this marker); The Green (within shouting distance of this marker); a different marker also named The Green (within shouting distance of this marker); Hackensack War Memorial (within shouting distance of this marker); Site of the Court-House & Jail (within shouting distance of this marker).
+(within shouting distance of this marker); a different marker also named The Green (within shouting distance of this marker); Hackensack War Memorial (within shouting distance of this marker); Site of the Court-House & Jail (within shouting distance of this marker).
 Touch for a list and map of all markers in Hackensack.

 Also see . . .
 Tensions linger in US over 'comfort women' plaques.
 History News Network website entry: